mybb/meta/architecture/mybb-1.9-theme-system.md

   - **Extension Manifest File** — a `manifest.json` file in JSON format, compatible with [Composer schema](https://getcomposer.org/doc/04-schema.md), containing Extension Metadata, located directly in an Extension Directory (see `<extension-manifest-file-path>`)
   - **Extension Property** — data associated with an Extension (e.g. color presets of a Theme)
   - **Extension Properties File** — a `properties.json` file in JSON format containing Extension Properties, located directly in an Extension Directory (see `<extension-properties-file-path>`)
+  - **Extension Checksums** — checksums of files included in an Extension Package, not including the Checksums File itself
+  - **Extension Checksums File** — a `checksums` file containing Extension Checksums, located directly in an Extension Directory (see `<extension-checksums-file-path>`)
 - **Extension System** — the Theme System and the Plugin System
   - **Plugin System** — code responsible for execution of Plugins
     - **Plugins Directory** — the directory where source Plugin packages are stored (see `<plugins-directory-path>`)